boyd109/boyd109.github.io/my-story/my-story.md

 <figure>
   <span>
   <img src="/my-story/pictures/9-1.jpg" width="40%" height="40%">
-  <figcaption>I also was a part of the first ever Model UN in Waterloo called UWaterloo Model G20 as a co-chair of the committee.</figcaption>
+  <figcaption>I also was a part of the first ever Model UN in Waterloo called UWaterloo Model G20 as a assistant director of the committee.</figcaption>
   </span>
 </figure>